-The Ed Pyle Sports Complex includes the main offices for the Sport Science and Health Department, a 1,200-seat gymnasium (with two cross-court areas for volleyball and basketball practice), a fitness center/weight room and coaching offices.
+The Ed Pyle Sports Complex includes, a 1,200-seat gymnasium (with two cross-court areas for volleyball and basketball practice), a weight room, athletic training room and the Athletic Director, Sports Information Director and Basketball Coaches offices (other coaches offices are located in the "White House").
+The White House not only houses coaches offices, but a nurse station.

 The original gymnasium has a basketball/volleyball court, baseball batting cage, golf driving net and indoor soccer accommodations.
 The complex also includes locker rooms for home and visiting teams, as well as for coaches and officials.
 It houses the Jerry Alexander Arena, Ellis Odermann Court, and Barry McKeown Circle.
 There is a memorial of former administrator Merle S. Olson located in the complex.